Presencial, Online, Streaming

 • The impact of recent reforms on insolvency procedure.

-Module 4.
-EXPERT COURSE IN CORPORATE ORGANIZATION AND OPERATIONS OF THE COMPANY
+Module 5.
+EXPERT COURSE IN CORPORATE ORGANIZATION AND OPERATIONS

 Section 1: Valuations